Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 -   We provide an example of how to run topic modeling using MALLET on textual data from the National Science Foundation and Norwegian Research Council award abstracts [@NSFsearch].

+-   Text corpora: A set of multiple similar documents is called a *corpus*.
+For example, the Brown University Standard Corpus of Present-Day American English, or just the Brown Corpus [@browncorpus], is a collection of processed documents from works published in the United States in 1961.
+The Brown Corpus was a historical milestone: it was a machine-readable collection of a million words across 15 balanced genres with each word tagged with its part of speech (e.g., noun, verb, preposition).
+The British National Corpus [@bnc] repeated the same process for British English at a larger scale.
+The Penn Treebank [@marcus-93] provides additional information: in addition to part-of-speech annotation, it provides *syntactic* annotation.
+For example, what is the object of the sentence "The man bought the hat"?
+These standard corpora serve as training data to train the classifiers and machine learning techniques to automatically analyze text [@halevy-09].